ivanzzeth/opinion-go-order-utils/README.md

-# go-order-utils
+# opinion-go-order-utils

-Golang utilities used to generate and sign orders from Polymarket's CTFExchange
+Golang utilities used to generate and sign orders for Opinion Labs' CTF Exchange on BNB Chain

 ## Table of Contents